-The Goat Veterinary Society was formed in 1979 to promote interest in and improve knowledge of goats within the veterinary profession.
+The Goat Veterinary Society is a specialist species division of the British Veterinary Association (BVA) and was formed in 1979 to promote interest in and improve knowledge of goats within the veterinary profession.

 Full membership is open to all veterinary surgeons and research fellows.
 Associate membership is for all those with an interest in goat husbandry and commercial goat farming.

-Activities include two meetings each year, the publication of the Goat Veterinary Journal and biannual Newsletters.
+Activities include a conference meeting each year, the publication of the Goat Veterinary Society Journal and regular email updates.
 Information sheets on some aspects of goat husbandry and medicine are available for members.

 The Goat Veterinary Society is a professional society, to which veterinary surgeons may turn for advice.